Skills in Detail

 For each Grade of Success, you can choose one of the following effects to apply to the new Item:

-• Consume another Item, adding all of its effects (HP, FP, gradual recovery, damage, Status, etc.) to the new Item, using the first Item's targets.
+- Consume another Item, adding all of its effects (HP, FP, gradual recovery, damage, Status, etc.) to the new Item, using the first Item's targets.

-No matter what, you can't combine more than two Items at once.
+No matter what, you can't combine more than two Items at once.- Increase an existing HP and/or FP recovery effect by 2.

-• Increase the Item's damage by 1 (if it would deal damage).
+- Increase the Item's damage by 1 (if it would deal damage).

-• Add an Element or replace an existing Element, changing the type of damage dealt.
+- Add an Element or replace an existing Element, changing the type of damage dealt.

-• Add a Status, or increase an existing Status Level by 1.
+- Add a Status, or increase an existing Status Level by 1.

-New Statuses have the same duration as the original Item's Statuses (if applicable), lasting up to a minimum of 1 turn.
+New Statuses have the same duration as the original Item's Statuses (if applicable), lasting up to a minimum of 1 turn.- Increase the duration of all the Item's Statuses and other effects by 1 turn.

 Failure instead consumes all Items involved and produces a Mistake; a useless Item that may provide only a severely restricted form of the intended effect, or something much worse.
 Critical Failure is bound to create even worse Mistakes.